rchatham/openai-ios/README.md

 # OpenAI.swift

-Check out [LangTools.swift](https://github.com/rchatham/LangTools.swift) for updated implementations for OpenAI and Anthropic SDKs.
+Check out [LangTools.swift](https://github.com/rchatham/LangTools.swift) for updated implementations for the OpenAI and Anthropic SDKs.

+DEPRECATED:

 The smallest OpenAI API implementation written in Swift.